EcsRx/EcsR3/docs/systems-r3/introduction/setup.md

+# What Is Systems R3?

+Systems R3 is a layer on top of R3 that provides ways to trigger logic (`systems`) based on observable triggers, be it an interval, an event, some other bespoke observable stream.

-# Setup
+## Setup

-You can use SystemsRx with an infrastructure layer or just by itself, but it is recommended to use the infrastructure if possible.
+You can use SystemsR3 with an infrastructure layer or just by itself, but it is recommended to use the infrastructure if possible.

-> SystemsRx is more of a bare bones library which other libraries such as EcsRx builds on top of so while you can use this by itself you may want to look at the libraries that build on top of this layer.
+> `SystemsR3` is more of a foundational library which other libraries such as `EcsR3` builds on top of so while you can use this by itself you may want to look at the libraries that build on top of this layer.

 ## Pre built infrastructure or not?

-Out the box SystemsRx comes with a load of infrastructure classes which simplify setup, if you are happy to use that as a basis for setup then your job becomes a bit simpler.
+Out the box SystemsR3 comes with a load of infrastructure classes which simplify setup, if you are happy to use that as a basis for setup then your job becomes a bit simpler.

 There is also a whole section in these docs around the infrastructure and how to use the application and other classes within there in common scenarios.